atolye15/scss-starter/docs/getting-started/first-project.md

 );
 ```

-2. To make the newly set color palette avaiable you need to use `color-palette` function.
+2. To make the newly set color palette available, you need to use `color-palette` function.
 For that add `$color-palette-primary` map variable into `$g-color-palettes` map variable.

 ```scss
 $g-color-palettes: (